 San Diego residents looking for a family-friendly attraction can visit Sea World with their children to dress up, go trick-or-treating, and see Halloween versions of their favorite live animal shows.
 It's all fun and no scares and a great alternative for those with younger Halloween fans.

 Every year, the location of the San Diego County Fair operates a multi-haunt attraction with plenty of thrills to boot.
-House of Horror plunges guests into a manic abode of twisted killers.
-Haunted Hayride takes guests into the wilderness to encounter clowns, zombies, and possessed dolls.
-Karnevil brings murderous clowns to the table as well, in the form of a carnival full of the demented!
+House of Horror plunges guests into a medley of themes, from medieval torture chamber to Pennywise and the Niebolt House to Die de los Muertos and zombies.
+Chamber will turn guests around with its labyrinth of frights in a Wizard of Oz Gone wrong theme.
+Haunted Hayride takes guests into the wilderness to encounter an insidious nun, zombies, a haunted mine shaft, and a dystopian wasteland.

 The Haunted Lodge & Camp Calavera Trick-Or-Treat Trail

 - Where: 1400 E. Washington Ave.
 El Cajon, California 92019

 - When: Fri.
 Oct.
 11 - Thu.
 Oct.
 31 (select nights)

 [ Click here for Westcoaster coverage of Scareventures ]

 Scareventures presents another iteration of its Haunted Lodge--the darker manifestation of the El Cajon Elks Lodge, where fiendish characters pursue blood and victims inside a remote nature lodge.
 Trapped within its confines, guests must come face to face with these murderous mavens with a twisted slant on hospitality.
 Adjacent is the Camp Calavera, where a family-friendly “light fright" trick-or-treating is offered from 5:30 - 7:30pm.